|Location:||Park Narodowy Gór Stołowych, near Bukowina Kłodzka. (50.478728, 16.29)|

 |1957||nature reserve established.|

 The Błędne Skały (Errant Rocks) are a series of of gorges, crevices, cracks, shelters and small caves, formed by erosion in an layer of Upper Cretaceous sandstone.
 The strange rocks located in the Park Narodowy Gór Stołowych are a famous tourist destination and have been a location for the movie The Chronicles of Narnia: Prince Caspian.
-We classified it as show cave, although it is not really a cave.
-But it has at least some small caves and it is well developed with wooden paths.
+There are some small caves and it is well developed with wooden paths.

 The erosion followed weaknesses in the rock, primarily vertical cracks caused by tectonic movement.
 But also softer layers of sandstone were much faster eroded than the harder layers.
 The series of parallel cracks, which follow three main directions, created a true maze of gorges.
 The erosion of soft layers at the bottom creates the shelters and caves, but also mushroom rocks, where blocks of many tons rest on a small foot some 20cm in diameter.